nkbirenbaum/OSRS/README.md

 ## OSRS

-Readme goes here.
+Scripts & GUI to create a bot to play Old School Runescape.
+Work in progress.

 # To do
 - move_mouse_to()
     - Implement mouse overshoots
+- GUI
+    - Add tkinter bindings to pause/exit
+    - Make sure bindings can be used when window is out of focus

-# Useful commands
+# Useful commands & notes
 + Update requirements:
     + pip freeze > requirements.txt
 + Install requirements: